aofei/air/README.md

 # Air

 An ideal RESTful web framework for Go.
-You can use it to develop a dynamic website or RESTful web service as natural as breathing.
+You can use it to develop a RESTful web application as natural as breathing.

 High-performance?
 Fastest?
 Almost all of the web frameworks are using these words to tell people that they are the best.
 Maybe they are, maybe not.
 This framework does not intend to follow the